In the guide

 Back to topExemptions

-There are a number of exceptions to the prohibitions to allow for situations where these items may be required due to disability or accessibility issues.
+For straws and cotton buds, these exceptions allow for situations where the items may be required due to disability or accessibility issues.

 The following supplies of single-use plastic straws are permitted: